 Revered Judd Apatow coma comedy drama The Big Sick, released last June is now seeing its DVD release this month.
-The film follows Asian American Kumail trying to navigate between his conservative Muslim Pakistani family forcing him to marry, a relationship with Emily who is unacceptably white and burgeoning desire to be a comedian.
+The film follows Asian American Kumail trying to navigate between his conservative Muslim Pakistani family forcing him to marry, a relationship with Emily who is unacceptably white and a burgeoning desire to be a comedian.
 Things go horribly wrong once the conflicted Kumail unwillingly breaks up with Emily; only for her to fall so seriously ill that she needs to be induced into a coma.

 To celebrate the DVD release and to tell us more about the film; we talked to Adeel Akhtar who plays Naveed, Kumail’s brother-in-law and perhaps the only semi-supportive family member.
 British born Akhtar is of half Pakistani/ half Kenyan descent and sporting a super impressive CV, which includes the first non-white lead actor in TV show to receive a BAFTA for his role in BBC's Murdered by My Father; a one off drama about honour killing of a British Asian Muslim teenage girl by her father.
 Akhtar has also appeared in numerous films such as Pan, Victoria and Abdul and TV shows The Night Manager and Apple Tree Yard, to name a few.